 Almost immediately after approving the Kansas-Nebraska Act on May 30, 1854, President Pierce nominated Andrew H. Reeder as the first governor of the Territory of Kansas.
 The United States Senate approved Reeder’s appointment on June 30, 1854, and Reeder took the oath of office in Washington, DC on July 7.
 Before Reeder reached Leavenworth to assume his post on October 7, two groups of New Englanders, organized by the Massachusetts Emigrant Aid Society, arrived in Kansas and founded the town of Lawrence.
 At roughly the same time, pro-slavery settlers, mostly from Missouri, moved into southern Kansas and founded the towns of Leavenworth and Atchison.

-Soon after Reeder’s arrival, the territory scheduled for November 29, 1854, to choose a non-voting representative to Congress.
-On election day, hundreds of Missouri Border Ruffians crossed into Kansas to intimidate Free-State voters and illegally to stuff the ballot box for pro-slavery candidate John W. Whitfield, who won by a large margin.
+Soon after Reeder’s arrival, the territory scheduled an election for November 29, 1854, to choose a non-voting representative to Congress.
+On election day, hundreds of Missouri Border Ruffians crossed into Kansas to intimidate Free-State voters and illegally stuff the ballot box for pro-slavery candidate John W. Whitfield, who won by a large margin.

 Border Ruffians flooded the territory again on March 30, 1855, when voters elected the first territorial legislature.
 When officials tabulated the results, they discovered that the number of votes for pro-slavery candidates was nearly double the population of the territory.
 The results were so tainted that many Kansans referred to the elected body as the Bogus Legislature.
 When Governor Reeder attempted to intervene on behalf of the Free-Staters, President Piece replaced him with former Ohio Governor Wilson Shannon.